CharcoalStyles/questing-puzzles-flx/Modding.md

 ret;
 ```

-The comments aren't required, but they are useful for remembering what is available to the effect script.
-This is also a very cutdown version of the [DamageEnemy](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/assets/data/effects/DamageEnemy.hxscript) effect script.
+This is a very cutdown version of the [DamageEnemy](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/assets/data/effects/DamageEnemy.hxscript) effect script, just to give a simple entry point to learn about the effect script.

-### Objects
+### What's available to the effect script?

+#### args

+The `args` property is a collection of the arguments prodided to the effect script from the spell object.
+This is different for every effect, allowing swpells to use the same effect script but with different arguments.

+Currently, the only effect available is the [DamageEnemy](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/assets/data/effects/DamageEnemy.hxscript) effect script, which takes the required argument `damage` and the optional argument `colour`.
+The `damage` argument is an integer that is the amount of damage to be dealt to the enemy.
+The `colour` argument is a string (CSS style colour code or hexadecimal colour code) that sets the colour of the particle effects.

+#### Math

+It is a direct insertion of the [Math](https://api.haxe.org/Math.html) class from the Haxe standard library.

-#### self
+#### self and enemy

-The `self` object is the character that cast the spell.
-It is a [Character](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/source/entities/Character.hx) object that is defined in the main Haxe game code.
+`self` and `enemy` are [Character](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/source/entities/Character.hx) objects.
+Self is the character that cast the spell, enemy is the other character in the battle.

 The main properties that you'll want to access are:
   - `self.health:Int`: The current health of the character
-  - `self.mana:Map<ManaType, Int>`: The current mana of the character, uses [ManaType](#mana-types) as the key.
+  - `self.mana:Map<ManaType, Int>`: The current mana of the character, uses ManaType as the key.
-  - `self.spells:Array<Spell>`: The spells that the character can cast.

-#### enemy

-The `enemy` object is the character that is being damaged.
-It is a [Character](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/source/entities/Character.hx) object that is defined in the main Haxe game code.

-The main properties that you'll want to access are:
-  - `enemy.health:Int`: The current health of the character
-  - `enemy.mana:Map<ManaType, Int>`: The current mana of the character, uses [ManaType](#mana-types) as the key.
+Everything in the characters is available, but your milage might vary when modifying anything directly.

 #### board